• Skip to primary navigation

 Toasted pine nuts, how to toast pine nuts

 Maybe you have never had a pine nut before.
 I have and I love them.
-In fact we use them all the time in Lebanese cooking (read more about Lebanese cuisine in the link) and I will show you how to toast pine nuts!
+In fact we use them all the time and I will show you how to toast pine nuts!

 What are pine nuts and how are they used?